Konbaung dynasty: Third Anglo-Burmese War and dethronement of the monarchy

 He died before he could name a successor, and Thibaw, a lesser prince, was manoeuvred onto the throne by Hsinbyumashin, one of Mindon's queens, together with her daughter, Supayalat.
 (Rudyard Kipling mentions her as Thibaw's queen, and borrows her name, in his poem "Mandalay") The new King Thibaw proceeded, under Supayalat's direction, to massacre all likely contenders to the throne.
 This massacre was conducted by the queen.

 A traditional painting by Saya Chone depicts the abdication of King Thibaw.

 The dynasty came to an end in 1885 with the forced abdication and exile of the king and the royal family to India.
 The British, alarmed by the consolidation of French Indochina, annexed the remainder of the country in the Third Anglo-Burmese War in 1885.
 The annexation was announced in the British parliament as a New Year gift to Queen Victoria on 1 January 1886.

 Although the dynasty had conquered vast tracts of territory, its direct power was limited to its capital and the fertile plains of the Irrawaddy River valley.
 The Konbaung rulers enacted harsh levies and had a difficult time fighting internal rebellions.
-At various times, the Shan states paid tribute to the Konbaung dynasty, but unlike the Mon lands, were never directly controlled by the Burmese.
+At various times, the Shan states paid tribute to the Konbaung dynasty, but unlike the Mon lands, they were never directly controlled by the Burmese.